therealyingtong/schnorr-tokens/README.md

+# Proxy Signatures for Delegated Wallets

-# ZK Hack Berlin
+*Team FKA Geometry.
+ZK Hack Berlin 20-22 June, 2025.*

 Our project has two contributions:
 1. New crypto primitive implementation: anonymous proxy signatures [[AN23]](https://eprint.iacr.org/2023/833).
-In arkworks and with WASM compilation target.
+In arkworks and with WASM bindings for in-browser execution.
 2. Toy application: Aztec Wallet with anonymous and undetectable delegation.
-This is the on-chain equivalent of a blank cheque.
+This is the on-chain equivalent of a blank cheque with some spending restrictions set by the account holder.

 ## Anonymous proxy signatures